m0t9/S25-core-course-labs/app_go/GO.md

 ## Testing

-Web application was tested manually.
-Several attempts to get facts about numbers returned different interesting results.
+Web application was tested with usual Go `testing` and `httptest` packages whether it is able to return responses with 200th status code.